ramonberrutti/diy-service-mesh/README.md

 - How to create a Admision Controller to validate and mutate Kubernetes resources.
 - Certificate generation flow and mTLS between the services.
 - How HTTP/2 works and how to use it with gRPC to balance the traffic between the services.
+- Add useful features like circuit breaking, retries, timeouts, and load balancing.
+- Add metrics and tracing to the service mesh with OpenTelemetry.
+- Canary deployments.

 ## Some considerations

-- This is only for learning propose, not a production-ready service mesh.
+- Only for learning propose, not a production-ready service mesh.
-- The proxy is going to print the request and response, so we can understand what is happening, in a real-world scenario we shouldn't buffer the request and response and be the most transparent as possible.
+- The proxy is going to print many logs to understand what is going on.
-- We are going to use IPTables instead Nftables for simplicity.
+- Use IPTables instead Nftables for simplicity.
-- We are going to keep the code as simple as possible to make it easy to understand.
+- Keep the code as simple as possible to make it easy to understand.
 - Some Golang errors are ignored for simplicity, in a real-world scenario you should handle them properly.
+- Everything is going to be in the same repository to make it easier to understand the project.

-## What are we going to build?
+## What is going to be built?

-We are going to keep the project in a monorepo, which will contain the following components:
+The following components are going to be built:

 - **proxy-init**: Configure the network namespace of the pod.
 - **proxy**: This is the data plane of the service mesh, which is responsible for intercepting and modifying network packets.
 - **controller**: This is the control plane of the service mesh, which is responsible to provide the configuration to the data plane.
-- **injector**: This is an Admission Controller for Kubernetes, which is responsible for mutating each pod that we want to use the service mesh.
+- **injector**: This is an Admission Controller for Kubernetes, which is responsible for mutating each pod that need to be meshed.
 - **samples apps**: Four simple applications that are going to communicate with each other. (http-client, http-server, grpc-client, grpc-server)

 ## Tools and how to run this project?

-We are going to use:

 - [kind](https://kind.sigs.k8s.io/) to create a Kubernetes cluster locally.
 - [Tilt](https://tilt.dev/) to run the project and watch for changes.